readthedocs/readthedocs.org/docs/localization.rst

 .. note:: You can include multiple translations in the same repository,
           with same ``conf.py`` and ``.rst`` files,
           but each project must specify the language to build for those docs.

+.. note:: You can read :doc:`guides/manage-translations` to understand the whole process for a documentation with multiples languages in the same repository and how to keep the translations updated on time.